techwriterkoduje/podcast-site/src/pages/abandon-docs-as-code.md

 ---
-title: Are people abandoning docs as code?
 description:
   Based on interviews with content professionals.
 Are people looking to swap their open-source tools for an enterprise doc writing experience?
 Find out the answer!
 (Spoiler alert, then answer is no)
 author: Paweł Kowaluk
 ---

+# Are people abandoning docs as code?

 No, they’re not.